DemonicDev/PocketMine-Builder/README.md

 else just drop the Pocketmine-MP (or PocketMine-MP-stable) folder in the same folder this programm is located in

 Requires Composer
+When Pocketmine src is downloaded as ZIP file and is different to PocketMine-MP, rename it to PocketMine-MP

 (Caution: this tool sets automatically IS_DEVELOPMENT_BUILD to false) (with the drop and play you could basically build your own coded pmmp version too :D)